dino28575/Foodpanda-Reviews-Ratings-Analysis-Rawalpindi-12-Months-/README.md

 # 📊 Foodpanda Rawalpindi Ratings Analysis

 This project analyzes Foodpanda customer reviews and restaurant ratings in Rawalpindi, Pakistan, using the Google Data Analytics methodology (Ask, Prepare, Process, Analyze, Share).
 The goal was to identify the best-performing food vendors and food categories over the past year.
+🔄 **Update [July 2025]:**
+An earlier version of this project noted that "Healthy Food" was the highest-rated category.
+Upon further review, this was based on only one review and does not represent a reliable average.
+A revised analysis now excludes categories with fewer than 5 entries to ensure statistical significance.
+Thanks to this refinement, Dessert , Pulao and Pakistani food categories now appear as top performers based on meaningful sample sizes.

 ## 📁 Dataset